ekarlsn/imgsort/README.md

 # Tool to manually sort images

-The tool will allow you to tag images as you browse through them, and then move them into a specific subfolder based on the tags you've assigned to them.
+A tool to help you manually sort images by browsing through them and assigning tags.
+The tags can then be used to move images into specific subfolders.
-	It's meant to load images really fast.

 It's not meant to be a full fledged image viewer.

+🚀 Blazingly fast

 ## Usage